PeterBourgonje/pcc2.2/README.txt

-Potsdam Commentary Corpus 2.1
+Potsdam Commentary Corpus 2.2
 =============================

-The Potsdam Commentary Corpus 2.0 (PCC 2.0) is a revised and extended version of the Potsdam Commentary Corpus (Stede 2004), a collection of 175 German newspaper commentaries (op-ed pieces) that has been annotated with syntax trees and three layers of discourse-level information: nominal coreference, connectives and their arguments (similar to the PDTB, Prasad et al. 2008), and trees reflecting discourse structure according to Rhetorical Structure Theory (Mann/Thompson 1988).
+The Potsdam Commentary Corpus 2.2 (PCC 2.2) is a revised and extended version of the Potsdam Commentary Corpus (Stede 2004), a collection of 176 German newspaper commentaries (op-ed pieces) that has been annotated with syntax trees and three layers of discourse-level information: nominal coreference, connectives and their arguments (similar to the PDTB, Prasad et al. 2008), and trees reflecting discourse structure according to Rhetorical Structure Theory (Mann/Thompson 1988).

-Connectives have been annotated with the help of a semi-automatic tool, Conano (Stede/Heintze 2004), which identifies most connectives and suggests arguments based on their syntactic category.
+Connectives have been annotated with the help of a semi-automatic tool, Connanno (Stede/Heintze 2004), which identifies most connectives and suggests arguments based on their syntactic category.
 The other layers have been created manually with dedicated annotation tools.